Error Handling

 If you're watching a feed, it's important to have a WebSocket connection to receive real-time updates.
 The client automatically creates a WebSocket connection when connecting a user.
 The state of the WebSocket connection can be observed via is_ws_connection_healthy client state variable.

-If WebSocket connection is lost, the client will automatically retry restoring the connection.
-It’s typical to display a UI indicator if WebSocket connection is lost, to notify users that displayed data may be outdated.
+If the WebSocket connection is lost, the client will automatically retry restoring the connection.
+It's typical to display a UI indicator when the WebSocket connection is lost, to notify users that displayed data may be outdated.

-If WebSocket connection is restored, the client will automatically refetch watched state:
+If the WebSocket connection is restored, the client will automatically refetch watched state:

 • If a feed was watch-ed before the connection was lost, the feed will be refetched using getOrCreate to refresh feed metadata and latest activities